 On the other hand, low and high-frequency tags, with their capability to penetrate non-metallic substances, are ideal for scanning metallic products and objects with high-water content, such as fruits.
 In fact, there are applications in which low-frequency RFID tags are actually embedded in metal auto parts to track them.

-(2) Tag antennas: Most RFID tags come with dual antennas to eliminate ‘dead zones’ related to orientation of the tag.
+(2) Tag antennas: Most RFID tags come with dual antennas to eliminate ‘dead zones’ related to the orientation of the tag.
 Few tags may also be optimized for the frequency band to improve performance.

 (3) Readers and Reader Antennas: In this case, most near-field RFID systems are less subjective to interference as they operate at a shorter read-range while far-field RFID systems that can read up to several meters often face weaker communication issues.